AxdeKlerk/Praise-The-Loud/Debugging.md

 -  **Bug:** The review sections on my author, artist, and venue profile pages all looked slightly different.
 Some were centred, others weren’t, and the column layout didn’t behave consistently across screen sizes.
 The artist reviews especially looked off when arriving from the Wall of Chaos, even though the data was loading correctly.

--  **Fix:** I created a shared partial template called reviews_section.*html* and included it in all profile pages using *{% include 'partials/reviews_section.*html*' %}.
+-  **Fix:** I created a shared partial template called reviews_section.*HTML* and included it in all profile pages using *{% include 'partials/reviews_section.*HTML*' %}.
 I moved the review layout code into that file and updated the grid system to use *Bootstrap*’s column classes with consistent wrappers:

 -  **Lesson Learned:** Even when templates are rendering the same data, layout inconsistencies can easily sneak in if markup and class structure aren’t unified.
 Using a shared partial not only solved the inconsistency but also cleaned up my code.
 It’s better to centralize layout logic when the content structure is reused across multiple views.

 ### 8.7 Validation testing Errors

--  **Bug:** When I ran the sign-up page through the W3C HTML validation checker, I received an error saying:
+-  **Bug:** When I ran the sign-up page through the *W3C* HTML validation checker, I received an error saying:

   	*Element button must not contain interactive content (such as anchor elements)*

 	This pointed to the line in my template where I had a *button* wrapping an *a* tag, like this:

   		<button type="submit"><a href="{% url 'login' %}">Log in again</a></button>

   	This is invalid HTML because *a* is interactive, and interactive elements shouldn’t be nested inside each other (like inside a *button*).
 The validator flagged this as a structural error.

 -  **Fix:** I restructured the code to separate the button from the anchor tag.
 Instead of nesting one inside the other, I used a regular *a* tag styled like a button:

+			<a href="{% url 'login' %}" class="page-btn">Log in again</a>

+-  **Lesson Learned:** It's easy to accidentally nest interactive elements when building with *Django* templates, especially when using buttons for styling.
+However, HTML doesn't allow this.
+It's better to choose either a *button* or an *a* element depending on the action: use *button* for submitting forms, and *a* for navigation.
+Then apply consistent styling to both.

+-  **Bug:** Whe checking the sign-up page in the *W3C HTML* validation checker, the sign-up page showed another validation error, even though the form structure looked correct.
+No help text appeared, and the error messaging was unclear.
+The *{{ form.as_p }}* resulted in an ugly layout and unhelpful formatting.

+  -  **Fix:** I hardcoded the help text manually above each field in the template using *p* tags (e.g. "Please don't use your email as a username") and removed the automatic help text injections like *{{ field.help_text }}*.
+I kept my *CustomUserCreationForm* minimal in forms.py and used it in the signup view without trying to override help text programmatically.

+-  **Lesson Learned:** Sometimes it’s easier to take control of form presentation in the template rather than relying on *Django*'s default rendering.
+Customizing form layout manually gave me full control over spacing, instructions, and design — which worked better for my project style.

+-  **Bug:** When I passed the contact page through the W3 HTML validation checker, I received multiple "Duplicate ID" errors such as: *Duplicate ID id_name*, *Duplicate ID id_logo* and *Duplicate ID id_message*.
+This happened because the contact page includes all three forms (Fan, Artist, and Venue) at once, and *Django* automatically assigns the same id values (e.g. id_name) to matching field names across each form.
+I updated the contact form to include *prefix* arguments.
+For example:

+		fan_form = FanContactForm(prefix="fan")
+		artist_form = ArtistContactForm(prefix="artist")
+		venue_form = VenueContactForm(prefix="venue")

+And in the POST logic I added:

+	if request.method == "POST":
+	user_type = request.POST.get("user_type")
+	if user_type == "fan":
+	fan_form = FanContactForm(request.POST, prefix="fan")
+	...
+	elif user_type == "artist":
+	artist_form = ArtistContactForm(request.POST, request.FILES, prefix="artist")
+	...
+	elif user_type == "venue":
+	venue_form = VenueContactForm(request.POST, request.FILES, prefix="venue")
+	...

+This made sure that the form fields rendered with unique IDs.

+  -  **Lesson Learned:** When rendering multiple *Django* forms on the same page — especially when they share field names — I need to use the *prefix* argument to avoid duplicate id attributes and *HTML* validation issues.

 ### 8.8 Bugs Unresolved